aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/programming-with-documents/working-with-comments-in-python/_index.md

 title: Working With Comments in Python – Aspose.Words for Java
 articleTitle: Working With Comments in Python
 linktitle: Working With Comments in Python
-description: "Working With Comments using Python."
+description: "Working with comments using Python."
 type: docs
 weight: 35
 url: /java/working-with-comments-in-python/